Our Favourite Free Tools For SEO

 Images are a must on your website, but unless you optimise them properly, they can slow down loading speeds, erode the user experience and impact your SEO efforts.

 Enter Smush WP Plugin.
 It’s easy to use and allows you to optimise images without any loss in quality.
 It works by stripping off metadata from JPEGs, optimizing JPEG images and converting GIF to PNG format and you can do it automatically or manually.
-This is a highly recommended tool for resizing, optimising and compressing any, or all, of your images so that they load faster than before.
+This is a highly recommended free SEO tool for resizing, optimising and compressing any, or all, of your images so that they load faster than before.

 This powerful desktop-based crawler gives great insights into any technical SEO issues with your site.
 It allows you to crawl up to 500 URLs for free to find broken links, audit redirects, analyse meta data, highlight duplicate content etc and it works on sites of any size.
 Best of all, it allows easy transfer of data into a spreadsheet making it a valuable tool for your long-term SEO strategy plan.
+There are also many simple SEO fixes you can make with Screaming Frog.

-This free tool has a suite of features for monitoring and analysing your website to ensure optimum performance.
+This free SEO tool has a suite of features for monitoring and analysing your website to ensure optimum performance.

 It summarises a page’s key performance indicators, providing actionable insights using graphs and other visual displays and alerts you when pages aren’t doing well.
 It comes in both a free and a paid version, and we love its performance analysis tools and its clear and easy to implement recommendations.